WaypointNetworkAG/keyboard-emulator/README.md

 sudo apt-get install dfu-programmer
 ```

-## Install Software on new device
+## Install the software on a new device

-Unlike other Arduino boards, the Controllino PLCs are generally not able to be recognized as a keyboard.
-Because of that we have to flash a custom bootloader onto the Atmega16u2 chip.
-This is a brief guide on how to do that.
+Unlike other Arduino boards, the Controllino PLCs are usually not able to be recognized as a keyboard.
+Because of that we have to flash a custom bootloader onto the ATmega16u2 chip.
+This is a brief guide on how to achieve that.
+If you run into problems, here is a more detailed description of this progress: https://mitchtech.net/arduino-usb-hid-keyboard/

 **Build and Upload firmware**
 - Plug in the Controllino PLC.